microsoft/atlas-design/site/src/patterns/accordion.md

 # Accordion patterns

-Because the `details` component has so many possible permutations, it can be helpful to provide examples of certain styles.
+Because the `.accordion` component has so many possible permutations, it can be helpful to provide examples of certain styles.

 ## Accordion